eslint/eslint/docs/rules/max-len.md

 `ignoreTrailingComments`: Only ignores comments that are trailing source.

-`commentLength`: Specifies an alternate max length that applies only to full length comments.

 `ignoreUrls`: Ignores lines that contain a URL.

 `ignorePattern`: Ignores lines matching a regular express, such as `^\\s*var\\s.+=\\s*require\\s*\\(`.
 Be aware that regular expressions can only match a single line and need to be doubly escaped when written in YAML or JSON.